Academic Advising Information for Biology Majors

 Who should I see for advising?

-If you are a senior and you have just selected the biology major, you will be assigned to the department advisor, Clay Cox.
-All seniors should eventually select a faculty advisor.
+We encourage all biology majors to make connections with a faculty advisor for graduate school and career discussions.
 Begin by going to the faculty web page to see the interests of our faculty members or see the list at the bottom of this page.
 It is often helpful to choose someone with interests similar to yours.
 Alternatively, you may think that one of your teachers would make a good advisor.
 If you have a particular career path in mind or if you don’t really know what areas of biology interest you, click here to see a list of appropriate advisors.
 You are welcome to contact Clay Cox to help you locate a faculty advisor.
 If you meet with an advisor and don’t really get along, then try someone else!

 If you are undecided as to your area of interest, meet with one of the advisors listed in the “undecided” section or talk to your biology instructor or to other students.
 Our department advisor can help you with many issues, including locating the appropriate faculty advisor.

 If you are looking at a pre-professional degree, such as pre-med, pre-vet, pre-dent, in addition to meeting with a biology advisor, you will also want to meet with one of Boise State’s pre-professional advisors, Glenda Hill (firstname.lastname@example.org) or Erin Colburn (email@example.com).